theincrediblemind/Timothy-Boyd-Portfolio/README.md

 I have exciting plans for the future.
 Here are some upcoming features and improvements:

-- **Backend API Integration**: I'm working on implementing a backend API for the game dashboard to enhance the functionality of my projects and enable data storage and retrieval.
+- **Backend API Integration**: GamesDashboard: I'm working on implementing a backend API for the game dashboard to enhance the functionality of my projects and enable data storage and retrieval.
 This will use a game API to access a large selection of games.

-- **User Login and Authentication**: I plan to add user login and authentication features to provide a personalized experience for users and secure access to certain project features.
+- **User Login and Authentication**: Game Dashboard: I plan to add user login and authentication features to provide a personalized experience for users and secure access to certain project features.

 - **More Projects**: I'm constantly working on new projects and experiments.
 Stay tuned for even more exciting additions to my portfolio.